truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ## Conclusion

-I go through the PoS FAQ and reply, line by line.
+I go through the [PoS FAQ](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQ) (where my arguments are mentioned) and reply, line by line.

 I still do not believe that PoS represents a significant improvement over PoW.
 A world of PoS is still one of greater scarcity of capital, and a world of PoW is still one of greater scarcity of silicon/electricity.
 The dollar value (or gold value) of each of the two types of waste will tend to be exactly equal.

-The two are still very very similar.
-But PoW we already have, and it has been working for years.
-PoS is new, untested, complex, and often tends to be associated with dishonesty.
-PoS also -very suspiciously- requires a team of highly skilled researchers to constantly be looking in on it.
-I continue to believe that PoS research is itself a 'waste' of money and time.
+PoS is theoretically very similar to PoW.
+But in practice, we have more experience with PoW.
+A practical person would re-use what already works.
+However, PoS *very suspiciously* requires a team of highly skilled researchers to constantly be looking in on it.
+I continue to believe that this PoS research is itself a 'waste' of money and time, as it can't really accomplish anything (and, in practice, doesn't).